CAE’s Origin Story

 The INVEST Act: CAE in Action

-An excellent example of CAE’s transformative work is a legislative package called the INVEST Act, comprising the twenty-two bills summarized here, which passed the House of Representatives with a bipartisan vote of 302–123 on December 11, 2025.
+An excellent example of the policy work to which CAE contributes is a major legislative package called the INVEST Act, comprising twenty-two bills summarized here, which passed the House of Representatives in a strong bipartisan vote of 302–123 on December 11, 2025.

 Changing the world: a big goal, but an achievable goal—and one that all of us at CAE share.